Dragon Books

 (Rurik Redwolf)

-Burning Stars is a standout dragon series in a number of different ways.
+Burning Stars is a standout dragon series in a number of ways.
 First and foremost is the way that these books focus on medical trauma, disabilities, depression, war, and disease: weighty themes that give the series a real sense of purpose without feeling edgy or overdone.
-It's also one of the only dragon worlds I know that features a combination of fantasy and sci-fi elements.
-There's plenty of advanced technology to be found in the world of Fatea, from cybernetics, to flying vehicles, to a dragon form of the internet.
-These 2 aspects blend together almost seamlessly, and book 1 in particular (Ashen Dreams) establishes a lot of this worldbuilding that keeps you coming back for more.
-There are also no humans in the world of Burning Stars, which is rare in fiction, and something I always count as a bonus.
+This is also one of the only dragon worlds I know of that features a combination of fantasy and sci-fi elements.
+There's plenty of advanced technology to be found in the world of Fatea, from cybernetics, to flying vehicles, to a dragon form of internet.
+These two aspects blend together almost seamlessly, and book 1 in particular (Ashen Dreams) establishes a lot of the worldbuilding that keeps you coming back for more.
+There are no humans at all in the world of Burning Stars, which is rare in fiction.
+I always count this as a bonus.

 Burning Stars is somewhat less character-oriented than many of my other favorite dragon series, but it still has its share of likable ones.
-The main character, Virith, is a one dragoness army, and much of the supporting cast, including Zethra, Ilayda, Barasul, Serthal, and more, are memorable in their own ways.
-There's a certain special creature we meet in Ashen Dreams who is fascinating to me on a conceptual level, and while I won't name her here, I can't wait to see what happens with her as the series progresses.
+The main character, Virith, is a one dragoness army, and much of the supporting cast, including Zethra, Ilayda, Barasul, Serthal, are memorable in their own ways too.
+There's a certain creature we meet in Ashen Dreams who is fascinating to me on just a conceptual level, and while I won't name her here, I can't wait to see what happens with her as the series progresses.

 The pacing throughout Burning Stars (and Ashen Dreams in particular) is great.
-Every book felt shorter to me than they actually were, and there's always something interesting going on to keep you invested.
+Each book felt shorter to me than it actually was; there's always something going on to keep you invested.
 The battle scenes are bloody and painful, making you appreciate the brief moments of calm even more.
-I'm picky when it comes to endings, as you can see from my other recommendations, but for once I have no complaints about Burning Stars.
+I'm picky when it comes to endings (as you can tell from my other recommendations here) but for once I have no complaints about Burning Stars.
 Imagine that.

-I do, of course, have a short list of other problems.
-These books were self-published, which has resulted in a number of spelling and grammar issues throughout the books.
-Ashen Dreams is definitely the better book of the two, but Afterdark, being less than half the length, is still worth a read too.
+I do of course have a short list of other problems.
+These books were self-published, which led to a number of spelling and grammar issues slipping through the cracks.
+Ashen Dreams is the better book of the two, mostly due to it having more character development.
+Afterdark, being less than half the length of Ashen Dreams, is worth a read too, but it's more focused on pure action and plot.

 I eagerly await the rest of this series.
 A must read for dragon fans.